How insulation works - in its most basic form, insulation works by trapping air within the insulation material.

 You might think that it’s close enough and won’t make that much of a difference.
 However, that 10mm gap allows the air to circulate which in turn allows heat to pass through and escape by convection, conduction and radiation.

-I'm going to complicate things a little further by telling you that you should also install a vapour barrier or vapour control layer on the warm side of the insulation and an air tightness layer on the cold side of the insulation.
+I'm going to complicate things a little further by telling you that you should also install a vapour control layer on the warm side of the insulation and a breather membrane or air tightness layer on the cold side of the insulation.

-These will stop or reduce water vapour entering the insulation from the inside and stop 'wind wash' (where air moving over and through the insulation draws heat out of it making is perform poorly).
+These will reduce the amount of water vapour entering the insulation from the inside during summer and the outside during winter, and stop 'wind wash' (where air moving over and through the insulation draws heat out of it making is perform poorly).

 Leading on from above, if you want to avoid allowing your heat to escape quickly you’ll need to make sure your insulation well fitted.